-- 13. Up to five (5) points will be awarded to projects that have an overall density equal to or greater than 30 units per acre. - 14.
+- Up to five (5) points will be awarded to projects that have an overall density equal to or greater than 30 units per acre. - 14.
 Six (6) points will be awarded to projects demonstrating cost containment for submitted total development costs.
 These points will be awarded to the 50% of proposals with the lowest total development costs (TDC) per unit for new construction projects and rehabilitation projects.
-The process for awarding points will follow the Minnesota Housing Cost Containment Methodology. - 15.
+The process for awarding points will follow the Minnesota Housing Cost Containment Methodology.
+Points must be claimed on the self-scoring sheet in order to be clirible. - 15.
 One (1) point will be awarded to projects that agree to offer 100% of the HTC units for sale to tenants at the end of the initial 15-year compliance period.
 To qualify for the points, the owner must provide a detailed tenant ownership plan that complies with Code Section 42 and is acceptable to CPED.
 The plan must describe the terms of the right of first refusal given to tenants, including the means of exercising the right of first refusal, the determination of the sale price for each unit, and any continuing use or deed restrictions that will be imposed on the units by the seller follow any such transfer.
 Elderly projects and/or projects utilizing project-based rental assistance are not eligible for these points.

-One (1) point will be awarded to projects that are completing a certified
+16. One (1) point will be awarded to projects that are completing a certified rehabilitation that conforms with the Secretary of Interior's Standards for Rehabilitation of a certified historic property and is listed, either individually or as part of a district, on the National or State Historic Register; or the State Historic Preservation Office expects to be listed on the National or State Historic Register.

-16. rehabilitation that conforms with the Secretary of Interior's Standards for Rehabilitation of a certified historic property and is listed, either individually or as part of a district, on the National or State Historic Register; or the State Historic Preservation Office expects to be listed on the National or State Historic Register.
-Unacceptable Practices 17.
-CPED will impose penalty points for unacceptable practices as identified in Section III E of the Low Income Housing Tax Credit Procedural Manual As applicable
+As applicable